What Are They Thinking?

 - The lack of space to be in line is small.
 Six people can be in line until the line backs into the lounge.

 - While the quality of the desserts was very good, the number of available desserts was an anti-climactic finish.

 - Bread? – Only two types compared to the array of four previously.

 - Salad & sandwich meat are so small only one person can be in front of both simultaneously.
 Variety is also lacking.

-As a matter of fact, the extravagance of the lounge area is a broad contrast to the close quarters of mediocrity in the diminutive buffet.
+The extravagance of the lounge area is a broad contrast to the close quarters of mediocrity in the diminutive buffet.

 I’ll give them a little consideration for the recent opening.
 But Mohegan Sun, who touts Tao and novello as dynamic new venues, missed the boat on the buffet set-up.